kevin-allen/autopipy/doc/develop.md

 ## Install the right python version

-To be able to use tensorflow 1.15, you need to have python3.7.
-This makes it possible to use deeplabcut.
+My principal considerations were to be able to use deeplabcut with tensorflow-GPU.

+The version of tensorflow available from pypi works with tensorflow 1.15, which is avaialbe with python3.7.

 ```
 sudo apt update